 Right before I left work in 2012, I was starting to sprout grey hairs.
-I thought uh oh, the damn had finally broken and all my grey hairs would start coming in at once.
+I thought uh oh, the dam had finally broken and all my grey hairs would start coming in at once.
 I was 34 years old, a reasonable age to start greying.
 Yet, I realized I finally felt old.

 I also suffered from TMJ (pain and tightness in my jaw).
 It got so bad that I went to a dentist who filed down some of my molars so my jaw could close more easily and provide relief.

 About 6 months after(please never quit, get laid off instead), my TMJ pain went away.
 Then about one year later, I noticed I had stopped sprouting grey hairs!